 Late complications after surgery include the following:

-is no pain and the curve seems stable, a broken rod does not need to be
+- Failure of the fusion.
+A rod or instrument that breaks usually indicates that not enough bone has formed fully fuse the bones together.
+But if there is no pain and the curve seems stable, a broken rod does not need to be removed.

 What To Think About